Administrative review - patent

 The administrative review procedure is a quick, simple and cheap alternative to court proceedings.

-Time limit for filing
+Deadline for filing

-See the price list.
+See the price list for fees.

 When can you request administrative review?